When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-where $F_T^j(x)$ is the training data distribution for node~$j$ and $F_{C}^j(x)$ is the empirical distribution of node~$j$'s signal strength input to the fusion center during a given test period, representing its current signal property. $sup(\cdot)$ denotes the maximum value or upper bound.
+where $F_T^j(x)$ is the training data distribution for node~$j$, $F_{C}^j(x)$ is the empirical distribution of node~$j$'s signal strength in the test period, representing its current signal property, and $\text{sup}(\cdot)$ denotes the maximum value or upper bound.

+$F_T^j(x)$ and $F_{C}^j(x)$ can be estimated from the sensed data.
+We can employ kernel density estimation method to obtain the distribution due to its flexibility in choosing kernel functions.
 Based on Eq. \eqref{eq:ks}, we present our generalized influence-limiting policy as